MrFriendCS/MrFriendCS.github.io/n5/N5-Y2-Summer-Fun.md

 ## Task 2

 Write a program to help with addition.
 Ask how many numbers are to be added together, and the maximum value  of any number.
-The only 2 to 5 numbers can be added together.
+Only from 2 to 5 numbers can be added together.
 The maximum value must be positive.

 Create and display a list of random numbers that meet the criteria.